 As at the date of this Base Prospectus, Macquarie B.H.
 Pty Limited is the sole ordinary shareholder of Macquarie Bank.
 Macquarie B.H.
 Pty Limited is wholly-owned by MGL.
-As of 30 September 2020, Macquarie Bank had 634,361,966 fully paid ordinary shares on issue and the share capital of A\$8,287,441,769.08
+As of 30 September 2021, Macquarie Bank had 655,108,854 fully paid ordinary shares on issue and the share capital of A\$8,787,441,770.08.

-Although the Issuer is an indirect subsidiary of MGL, the majority of the Macquarie Bank board of directors are independent directors.
-The Managing Director and Chief Executive Officer of Macquarie Bank is also a director.
+A majority of the Macquarie Bank board of directors are independent directors.
+The Managing Director and Chief Executive Officer of Macquarie Bank is also a voting director of Macquarie Bank.
 The role of the Macquarie Bank Board is to promote the long-term interests of the Bank, taking into account the obligations it must discharge as an authorised deposit-taking institution.